raptoraeronautics/SMS/README.md

             },
             "2": {
                 title: "Phase 2: Safety Gap Analysis",
-                desc: "We cross-reference the findings from Phase 1 against established crewed aviation standards (Part 135/107 waivers).
+                desc: "We cross-reference the findings from Phase 1 against established crewed aviation standards.
 We identify exactly where the procedural gaps lie and score the associated liability risks.",
                 list: ["Aviation standard benchmark report", "Liability risk scoring", "Regulatory vulnerability assessment"],
                 goal: "Provide executive leadership with a clear, quantified understanding of where the program falls short of defendable aviation standards."
             },
             "3": {
                 title: "Phase 3: SMS Architecture & Integration",
-                desc: "We don't just point out flaws; we build the solution.
+                desc: "We don't just point out flaws; we build you the solution.
 We construct a formal Safety Management System (SMS) scaled specifically for uncrewed operations, including digital reporting tools and updated SOPs.",
                 list: ["Customized SMS Manual generation", "Digital risk assessment tool deployment", "Non-punitive reporting system setup"],
                 goal: "Embed a systemic safety culture into daily operations that satisfies regulators, insurers, and internal risk managers."
             },